-Phishing emails are designed to deceive you into giving away confidential information like your Ryerson username and password, credit card number or bank account information.
-Ryerson receives an increasing number of such emails each day.
+Ryerson receives an increasing number of phishing emails each day - these emails are designed to deceive you into giving away confidential information like your Ryerson username and password, credit card number or bank account information.

-Protect yourself by becoming familiar with how to recognize phishing attempts so you can report and delete them.
+Protect yourself whenever using email by knowing how to recognize phishing attempts so you can report and delete them.

 - The sender's address is suspicious.